Mas (Mediterranean farmhouse): Description

-A mas was the center of a largely self-sufficient economic unit, which could produce its own fruit, vegetables, grain, milk, meat and even silkworms.
+A mas was the centre of a largely self-sufficient economic unit, which could produce its own fruit, vegetables, grain, milk, meat and even silkworms.
 It was constructed of local stone, with the kitchen and room for animals on the ground floor, and bedrooms, storage places for food and often a room for raising silkworms on the upper floor.
 Not every farmhouse in Provence is a mas.
 A mas was distinct from the other traditional kind of house in Provence, the bastide, which was the home of a wealthy family.

 The mas of Provence and Catalonia always faces to the south to offer protection against the mistral wind coming from the north.
 Also because of the mistral, there are no windows facing north, and on all the other sides, windows are narrow to protect against the heat of summer and the cold of winter.
 A mas is almost always rectangular, with two sloping roofs.
 The mas found in the mountains and in the Camargue sometimes has a more complex shape.

 In Catalonia, the tenant of a mas is called a masover ([məzuˈβe]), as different from the real landowner.

 Among the different kinds of mas in Provence, there are two characteristic types:

 The mas of Luberon has the form of a long rectangle, or sometimes an L shape.
 A stairway, often in the centre, leads to a corridor on the upper floor, usually on the north side of the house, which opens onto the bedrooms.
 The upper floor also has space for storing forage for the animals and grain, and for the raising of silkworms.
 The room where the silkworms were raised (see sericulture) was called the magnanerie.

 The mas of the Camargue is strongly influenced by the climate and the environment, and resembles a Spanish hacienda, with large spaces, white walls, an interior court and buildings in the form of a U for the residence and stables.

 The size of a mas depended upon the wealth and number of its original occupants: from 150 square metres to over 1,000 square meters, including the barn and other structures.
 As the family grew larger the mas would be made longer to accommodate them.
 When a mas is small, and is occupied by a single family with a small area of land, it is called a mazet, or petit mas (alternatively, maset in Catalan).